O: History

-The use of this Phoenician letter for a vowel sound is due to the early Greek alphabets, which adopted the letter as O "omicron" to represent the vowel /o/.
-The letter was adopted with this value in the Old Italic alphabets, including the early Latin alphabet.
-In Greek, a variation of the form later came to distinguish this long sound (Omega, meaning "large O") from the short o (Omicron, meaning "small o").
-Greek omicron gave rise to the corresponding Cyrillic letter O and the early Italic letter to runic ᛟ.
+The use of this Phoenician letter for a vowel sound is due to the early Greek alphabets, which adopted the letter "omicron" to represent the vowel /o/.
+The letter was adopted with the value in the Old Italic alphabets, including the early Latin alphabet.
+In Greek, a variation of the form later came to differentiate this long sound (omega, meaning "large O") from the short o (Omicron, meaning "small o").
+The Greek omicron gave rise to the corresponding Cyrillic letter O.

-Even alphabets that are not derived from Semitic tend to have similar forms to represent this sound; for example, the creators of the Afaka and Ol Chiki scripts, each invented in different parts of the world in the last century, both attributed their vowels for 'O' to the shape of the mouth when making this sound.

 Use in writing systems

 English

 The letter o is the fourth most common letter in the English alphabet.
 Like the other English vowel letters, it has associated "long" and "short" pronunciations.
 The "long" o as in boat is actually most often a diphthong /oʊ/ (realized dialectically anywhere from [o] to [əʊ]).
-In English there is also a "short" o as in fox, /ɒ/, which sounds slightly different in different dialects.
+In English, there is also a "short" o as in fox, /ɒ/, which sounds slightly different in different dialects.
 In most dialects of British English, it is either an open-mid back rounded vowel [ɔ] or an open back rounded vowel [ɒ]; in American English, it is most commonly an unrounded back [ɑ] to a central vowel [a].

 Common digraphs include oo, which represents either /uː/ or /ʊ/; oi or oy, which typically represents the diphthong /ɔɪ/, and ao, oe, and ou which represent a variety of pronunciations depending on context and etymology.